microsoft/BotFramework-WebChat/samples/README.md

 > Rich card (e.g. hero card, receipt card) requires Adaptive Cards.

-### Thru NPM (as a React component)
+### Through NPM (as a React component)

 You can also embed Web Chat as a React component from NPM.
 This is a more advanced approach and requires knowledge of React and bundling.

-This approach will give you lots of flexibility to style and customize the component, including breaking down Web Chat into pieces and recompose back into a component.
+This approach will give you lots of flexibility to style and customize the component, including breaking down Web Chat into pieces and recomposing them back into a component.

 - [Integrate with React](https://microsoft.github.io/BotFramework-WebChat/03.a.host-with-react) [(source)](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/03.a.host-with-react)